 By increasing the amount of calcium and phosphate our body is able to absorb we can improve the strength of our teeth as well as our teeth’s ability to fight demineralization from acid produced by bacteria.
 This same acid and bacteria is responsible for the development of cavities in our mouths.
 Your teeth’s natural resistance to bacteria that cause demineralization is improved by increasing absorption of calcium and phosphate.
 The calcium and phosphate give strength to our enamel, so by getting enough vitamin D we are able to keep our enamel healthy and strong.

 In our bodies, Vitamin D receptors are located in the immune system and in teeth.
 It works to bind to these receptors for this important vitamin.
 By binding to the receptors we are able to increase the amount of good antimicrobial proteins in our bodies.
 This in turn helps to combat the bacteria that cause dental cavities.
 In addition to this benefit, the cells in the teeth called odontoblasts that form dentin and enamel contain vitamin D receptors, meaning that this vitamin may play a role in their functioning.
-To put it plainly vitamin D may also help us form dentin and enamel in our teeth’s developmental process if it consumed during the correct time period.
+Simply put, this vitamin may also help us form dentin and enamel in our teeth’s developmental process if it consumed during the correct time period.

 What does the research say about cavities and Vitamin D?